Readium Web

 Goals of Readium Web

-Readium Web is an open-source Web reading toolkit (not a full featured Web app), with an emphasis on speed, modularization and clarity of the code.
+Readium Web is an open-source Web reading toolkit (not a full-featured Web app), with an emphasis on speed, modularization, and clarity of the code.
+This is a project of the Readium Foundation, and EDRLab is the primary contributor to this project.

-Important: Readium Web does not and will not support the LCP DRM.
-Browsers are transparent to developers, and no trustful Digital rights Management technology can survive such exposure.
-The Readium community may work in the future on a protection applicable to Web Publications.
+Readium Web will not directly support the LCP DRM.
+Browsers are transparent to developers, and no technology based on encryption and secrets can survive such exposure.

 History

-Prototypes of the future codebase are already available at different locations:
+Prototypes of the future codebase are available at different locations:

-• Webpub-viewer proof of concept has been developed by Hadrien Gardeur (Feedbooks); sources are here and are released under a MIT license.
+• Webpub-viewer proof of concept was developed by Hadrien Gardeur (Feedbooks) in 2016; sources are here and are released under a MIT license.

-• Webpub-viewer prototype has been developed by Amy Slagle (NYPL) from the proof of concept; sources are here.
+• The Webpub-viewer prototype, developed by Amy Slagle (NYPL) in 2017, was based on the proof of concept; its sources are here.

-• R2D2BC has been developed by Aferdita Muriqi (DITA) as a CAST project, from Webpub-viewer; sources are here and are released under a BSD-type license.
+• R2D2BC was developed by Aferdita Muriqi (DITA) in 2020 as a CAST project, from Webpub-viewer; sources are here and are released under a BSD-type license.

 Readium Mobile